solnet-aquarium/presentation-digitalrevolution-akl_2015-04-15_the-stack-and-basics/the-stack/browser/02-polyfills-shims.md

  - Code that implements native features of later versions of JS in pure JS, allowing you to code as if they exist even in older browsers
  - [What is a PolyFill](https://remysharp.com/2010/10/08/what-is-a-polyfill)
+ - Allows one to use current best practice

 ```JS
 if(typeof Array.prototype.filter !== "function") {